A Love Letter to You 3: Packaging and promotion

 In September 2018, Trippie Redd stated that the mixtape was "already done" but that he needed 2–3 more songs to complete it, and released an audio clip of "Topanga".
-On October 30, he released the cover art and track listing, which originally featured "Blastoff" and "Talk That Shit", which did not make the final cut.
+On October 30, he released the cover art and track listing.
+This tracklist included the songs "Blastoff" and "Talk That Shit", neither of which made the final cut.
+"Blastoff" was later released as part of Internet Money's studio album B4 the Storm (2020).